WAPAS NAH NéE SHAKU: COMMUNITY GARDEN

 Wapas Nah Née Shaku

-NAYA’s Community Garden is part of a vision to reclaim our land, and to create a space where Indigenous Food Sovereignty is practiced and honored.
+NAYA’s Community Garden is part of a vision to reclaim our Land, and to create a space where Indigenous Food Sovereignty is practiced and honored.
 We believe in the power of cultivating our own food to feed our community and fostering a sense of tradition through sustainable gardening practices.
 Located at Neerchokikoo, an ancient Native encampment and gathering site near the confluence of the Columbia and Willamette River, NAYA is creating a welcoming space for our community to gather and connect with the land and their culture.

 Indigenous first foods